vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

 ---

-CONTROLLING AND MONITORING USERS WITH AAA
+CONTROLLING AND Giám sát USERS WITH AAA

 - AAA (Triple-A) stands for AUTHENTICATION, AUTHORIZATION, and ACCOUNTING
-- It is a framework for controlling and monitor users of a computer system (ie: a network)
+- It is a framework for controlling and monitor users of a computer system (ie: a Mạng)

 - AUTHENTICATION
     - Process of verifying a user’s identity
     - Logging in = AUTHENTICATION
 - AUTHORIZATION
-    - Process of granting the user the appropriate access and permissions
+    - Process of granting the user the appropriate Access and permissions
-    - Granting the user access to some files / services, restricting access to other files / services = AUTHORIZATION
+    - Granting the user Access to some files / services, restricting Access to other files / services = AUTHORIZATION

 - ACCOUNTING
     - Process of recording the user’s activities on the system